akashacms/epub-guide/documents/2-installation.html.md

 # Short-circuiting AkashaCMS/etc installation by installing epub-skeleton

 The simplest way to setup an AkashaEPUB project is by downloading the Skeleton project.

-# Installing AkashaCMS, AkashaEPUB

-Now that Node.js are installed we can follow the instructions to install AkashaCMS.

 ```
 $ git clone https://github.com/akashacms/epub-skeleton.git